pemcg/mastering-automation-addendum-for-cloudforms-4.6/preface.md

 The following typographical conventions are used in this book:

   - *Italic*
-    Indicates new terms, URLs, email addresses, filenames, and file extensions, path and object names within the Automate Datastore, Schema field values
+    Indicates new terms, URLs, email addresses, filenames, and file extensions, path and object names within the Automate Datastore, Schema field values.

   - **Bold**
-    Indicates WebUI components, event names, Schema field names
+    Indicates WebUI components, event names, Schema field names.

   - `Constant width`
     Used for program listings, as well as within paragraphs to refer to program elements such as variable or function names, databases, data types, environment variables, statements, and keywords.

-  - **`Constant width bold`**
-    Shows commands or other text that should be typed literally by the user.

-  - *Constant width italic*
-    Shows text that should be replaced with user-supplied values or by values determined by context.

 > **Note**
 >